A practical guide to Zendesk analytics: from operational metrics to strategic insights

 Test with confidence and roll out gradually

-eesel AI was built with this in mind, offering a powerful simulation mode.
-You can run the AI over thousands of your historical tickets in a completely safe, separate environment.
-It shows you exactly how it would have categorized issues, what insights it would have found, and can even forecast potential automation rates and cost savings.
+eesel AI offers a powerful simulation mode for this purpose.
+You can run the AI over your historical tickets in a completely safe environment.
+It shows you exactly how it would have categorized issues and what insights it would have found, allowing you to see real-world results on your own data before it ever interacts with a live customer.

-From insight to action: Unified knowledge and automated workflows
+From insight to action: unified knowledge and automated workflows

 This workflow from eesel AI shows how insights from Zendesk analytics can be turned into automated actions, from tagging to routing.